Kivoie/cat-cafe/README.md

-## Legal
+### Legal
 cat-cafe  Copyright (C) 2022  Danny Vuong
 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it
-tunder certain conditions.
+under certain conditions.
 See the GNU General Public License
 for more details.